ios-xr/xrd-packer/README.md

   - Build, install, and activate the `igb_uio` interface driver kernel module.
   - Set up recommended core handling behavior.
   - Set up hugepage handling for systems with more than one NUMA node.

+# Amazon Linux 2023

+To create AMIs for the latest version of Amazon Linux, AL2023, check out the main branch of the xrd-packer repository.